 “Mom, I’d love to help clear the table and clean the dishes!”
 How often do you hear your kids ask that question?
 Yeah, me neither.
 When it comes to getting your kids to pitch in with dish duty, a little creativity can go a long way.

 Before you tell them to “clean up the kitchen” they need to understand what that means and how to do it.
 Call in your kitchen helpers after dinner and let them know how you clean different items.
 This is a good time to talk about what items you’ll wash and they shouldn’t handle, like knives and blades.

 For example, let him know that he can start by loading all the plates, cups and silverware into the dishwasher.
 Then divvy up the rest of the work into steps.
 You might even have your child draw up, either with words or pictures, how to clean up the kitchen.
 He could follow the same approach when doing his chores.

 Have a soundtrack

 Yes, this is the time to dig out your child’s favorite songs – Frozen tunes, anyone?
 Your child won’t mind washing dishes and wiping down the countertops as much if she can do it while belting out “Let It Go.”

 Get in gear

 When your child puts on his “cleaning apron,” he’ll know it’s time to wash.
 Use aprons you already have on hand or purchase one in his favorite color at the store – plain-colored, inexpensive aprons are available at many craft stores.
 Let him use permanent markers or fabric pens to decorate his apron.

 Sometimes it’s hard to let kids clean up their way.
 For example, I have to remind myself that it’s OK if water splashes outside the side of the sink.
 But if I nitpick at my kids the whole time they’re cleaning, no one’s happy by the end.

-This post was originally published in 2014 and has been updated for 2016.
+This post was originally published in 2014 and is updated regularly.